ajefferiss/scytale/README.md

 A RESTful API package for the distribution of encryption keys.
 This API, along with shared-libraries will help you, the developer, implement end-to-end encryption within your applications.

 ## Features
-This packages provides the following, and more:

-- Key distribution
--
+This packages provides distribution through a REST API of Public Keys for use within E2EE.

 ## Documentation